ManiNandadeep/dmhp-kpi/README.md

 - `npx mocha test.js` (Note: If `mocha` is installed globally,  `mocha test.js` will suffice.)
 -  Note: You can increase the test timeout by adding the `--timeout` flag to the command.
 -  To include code coverage metrics, run `npx nyc mocha test.js`
+-  To run the `autocannon` blast tests, run `dmhp_autocannon_tests.sh`.
+Instructions to do so are given in the `/backend/stress-testing` folder.

 ## MySQL Setup